cobe-lab/cobe-lab.github.io/tobii.md

 ---
 # Tobii T60 XL eye-tracker
-This is a quick guide to using COBE Lab's *Tobii T60 XL* eye tracker and the software *Tobii Studios*.
+This is a quick guide to using COBE Lab's *Tobii T60 XL* eye tracker and the software *Tobii Studios* for experiment building and data analysis.
 You can read the entire guide before you start building you experiment or follow along as you build your experiment.

+The *Tobii T60 XL* provides an uobtrusive way of recording gaze data.
+Cameras are integrated in to the 24 inch widescreen monitor, enabling data to be collected in a naturalistic manner.
+The eye tracker has a sampling rate of 60 Hz and is apt for large stimuli displays.
+To get the best quality data, we recommend that the participant uses a chin rest to keep their head stable.
+COBE Lab has two chin rests available.

 If *Tobii Studios* does not support your experimental design, you can use *PsychoPy* together with our *EyeLink 1000 eye-tracker*.